 I lived in South Louisiana for the first 18 years of my life and go back at least once a year to see friends and family.
-Thibodaux is my hometown.
-We go back when we can for weddings, family events, and to see old friends.
-If you want to explore south Louisiana, it’s actually a good place to set up home base and get a feel for the area.
+If you want to explore south Louisiana, along Bayou Lafourche is a good place to set up a home base and get a feel for the area.

 First, a guidebook recommendation: An Explorer’s Guide Louisiana

 The biggest challenge for us has always been a place to stay, since this is not a town big enough to support much of a hotel industry.
 I have an excellent recommendation of a B&B: the Dansereau House.
 Even if you have no plans to travel here, check out their website – it may change your mind.
 It’s peaceful and run by some lovely people.